herve4m/quay-api-operator/docs/crds/ProxyCache.md

 ### organization

 Name of the organization in which to create the proxy cache configuration.
-That organization must exist.
+This organization must exist.

 __Type__: string